 - an increase to the damages which can be awarded in cases where a landlord carries out an unlawful eviction

-These measures are expected be in place until at least 31 March 2023, but the act includes a duty for the Scottish Ministers to review the measures regularly to check that there is still a need for them.
-The act also includes a power to extend these measures for two further six month periods, if it is necessary and proportionate to do so.
+These measures are expected be in place until at least 30 September 2023, but the act includes a duty for the Scottish Ministers to review the measures regularly to check that there is still a need for them.
+The act also includes a power to extend these measures for one further six month period, if it is necessary and proportionate to do so.

 This guide provides information about the purpose of the act.
 The Scottish Government cannot give specific advice for your individual circumstances.
 If you are unsure about how the new measures might apply to you, it may be helpful to seek advice from an independent advice organisations such as Shelter Scotland or Citizens Advice Scotland.

 There is a problem